beNative/udio-prompt-crafter/docs/MANUAL_TECHNICAL.md

 ### Settings & Data Persistence

-In Electron mode, application settings (presets, macros, AI config) are stored in `settings.json` within the user's application data directory (e.g., `%APPDATA%` on Windows).
+In Electron mode, application settings (presets, AI config) are stored in `settings.json` within the user's application data directory (e.g., `%APPDATA%` on Windows).
 This provides a robust and standard way to persist user data.
 The `main.ts` process handles all file read/write operations for this file.

 ## Build System